helloblock/helloblock-app/tutorials/wallet-1.md

 ### What is a transaction?
 <br>

-A transaction is a transfer of value one set of inputs to a new set of outputs.
+A transaction is generally a transfer of value from one Bitcoin address to another (or multiple).

-Let's look at a raw transaction.
+Let's see what a raw Bitcoin transaction looks like.
+You can get raw transactions from the HelloBlock API by providing the txHash (or txId) as follows.

 ```javascript
   curl https://testnet.helloblock.io/q/getrawtransaction?txHashes=c772d1b8efd97e78aa882b4bfa04bb17a67fca62436010516472367aeb2b28ac